Why your Brain Loves Maca

 People have turned to the plant for sexual dysfunction, fertility, and... low energy.

 Multiple studies indicate that Maca is capable of regulating metabolism.
 Research has demonstrated that Maca extract can improve the symptoms of lipid and glucose metabolism disorder.
-It does so – at least in part - by regulating the expression of critical genes in the PPARα signaling network, a biological pathway with a key role in liver metabolism3.

 The hardiest plant